wehriam/deepstream.io-cluster/README.md

 ## Deepstream.io Cluster
 ----------------------------------------------
 Community supported clustering for [deepstream.io](https://github.com/deepstreamIO/deepstream.io).
-Based on (Nanomsg)[http://nanomsg.org/].
+Based on [Nanomsg](http://nanomsg.org/).

 ## Usage:

-The `deepstream.io-cluster` extends the base `deepstream.io' module and inherits all other setup parameters.
+The `deepstream.io-cluster` module extends the base `deepstream.io`.

+Peers bootstrap off of each other.

 ### Server A, 192.168.1.1